csci-e-29/0000aa-pset-0-starter/README.md

 * Address any major code quality issues on Code Climate
 * Code is auto formatted with [black](https://black.readthedocs.io/en/stable/)
 * You have added relevant test cases and suites
-* The 'answers' stage on Travis successfully completes
-* Answer the quiz questions on Canvas
+* The deploy submits your assignment and answers quiz ahead of the deadline
 * Complete peer review (after submission deadline)

 This problem set is designed to be solvable with minimal prep work - you should